Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Abstract

 \section{Abstract}

-This paper is delicate to the development of high-order numerical algorithms for solving partial differential equations on point clouds.
-We introduce a new geometric error analysis framework which requires neither global continuity of surface patches nor exact geometric information, e.g., embedding maps, tangent spaces.
-The new framework provides us a fundamental tool to analyze discontinuous Galerkin (DG) methods for the Laplace-Beltrami operator on point clouds.
-It is illustrated using examples of an interior penalty DG method for solving the Laplace-Beltrami equation and the corresponding eigenvalue problem with numerical verification. .3cm {\bf AMS subject classifications.} \ {65D18, 65N12, 65N25, 65N30, 68U05} .3cm
+This paper is dedicated to the development of numerical analysis for high-order methods solving partial differential equations on scattered point clouds.
+We build a novel geometric error analysis framework by estimating the error in the approximation of the Riemann metric tensor.
+The innovative framework serves as a fundamental tool for analyzing discontinuous Galerkin methods applied to the Laplace-Beltrami operator on possibly discontinuous geometry.
+We provide numerical examples on patchy surfaces reconstructed from point clouds to support our theoretical findings. .3cm {\bf AMS subject classifications.} \ {65D18, 65N12, 65N25, 65N30, 68U05} .3cm

-{\bf Keywords.} \ { Geometric approximation error, discontinuous Galerkin methods, point cloud, Laplace-Beltrami operator, eigenvalue problem}
+{\bf Keywords.} \ {Geometric approximation error, discontinuous Galerkin methods, point cloud, Laplace-Beltrami operator, eigenvalue problem}